Applying for graduate school is a three-step process:

+3. GRE scores: Our program no longer requires GRE scores.
+However, individual faculty may prefer them, so please consult with your potential advisor(s).

 3. Submit application materials to the Graduate College

 Required application materials include:

 Personal Statement: Submit a personal statement specifying your area of interest, outlining your qualifications and experience in this area and associated career goals, and indicating whether you wish to be considered for a teaching assistantship (if so, please describe any previous teaching experience).
 You should also indicate the faculty member (s) with whom you have been in contact and list them in order of your preference as your possible advisor.

 Curriculum Vitae: Submit your Curriculum Vitae, which gives your contact information, summarizes your educational and employment history, and lists honors and awards, teaching and research experience, grants or scholarships, professional presentations and publications, and any other professional accomplishments or qualifications.

 Letters of Recommendation: Have at least three individuals familiar with your academic or professional performance write letters of recommendation on your behalf.

 Student Application Deadlines: The deadline for receiving all application materials for admission in the fall semester is 1 February.
 Applications received after the deadline can still be considered.
 However, submission of all materials prior to the deadline will guarantee that the applicant will be considered for available teaching and/or research assistantships.
 OSU belongs to a large consortium of universities that have agreed that applicants who are accepted and offered financial support in the form of an assistantship do not have to make a final decision on accepting that support until 15 April.

-While their may be exceptional opportunities to begin graduate work in the spring semester, we do not have an application deadline for it.
+While there may be exceptional opportunities to begin graduate work in the spring semester, we do not have an application deadline for it.
 Most students are admitted for the fall semester.